-Flamenco Artworks© Weekly Inspiration: Julio & Sara dancing with paintings
+Flamenco Artworks© Weekly Inspiration: Sara Baras dances with paintings

-In this dance scene in the movie we see flamenco dancer Sara Baras performing an alegrías style in front of several blow-ups of paintings by Julio Romero de Torres, which I have identified below.
-None of the paintings show flamenco directly, but they go so well with the flamenco dancing because of the Andalusian feel they bring about.
+In this dance scene in the movie we see flamenco dancer Sara Baras performing an alegrías in front of several blow-ups of paintings by Julio Romero de Torres, which I have identified below.
+None of the paintings show any flamenco dancing or singing, but bring about a folclore, warm Andalusian look and feel.

 From left to right in the movie decor we see the following paintings by Julio Romero de Torres: